More about: Florence Accademia Gallery Tickets and Tours

 There are two options: online in advance or at the ticket office.
 Booking at the ticket office is cheaper, but tickets are usually sold out as it is one of the most visited museums in the world.
 Therefore, it is highly recommended to book tickets to the Accademia Gallery online; you will avoid waiting at the ticket office and

-How much does it cost to enter the Academy Gallery?
+How much does it cost to enter the Accademia Gallery?

 Adult tickets purchased at the ticket office cost around €16.
 Tickets for young people between the ages of 18 and 25 cost €6.
 Children enter free of charge.

-Unfortunately, it is practically impossible to buy a ticket at the ticket office, and the most common price is for advance tickets.
+Unfortunately, it is practically impossible to buy a ticket at the ticket office, and the most common price is the advance ticket price.

 Are there any discounted tickets?

-Young people between the ages of 18 and 25 pay less than half the adult ticket price.
-Children under the age of 18 and other groups enter free of charge.
+Young people between the ages of 18 and 25 pay less than half the price of an adult ticket.
+Children and other groups enter free of charge.

-Can you visit the Academy Gallery for free?
+Can you visit the Accademia Gallery for free?

 - Children and teenagers under 18